tatsuya-ogawa/VisionProWebRTC/README.md

 - **Placeholder configuration**
   All AWS/Kinesis configuration values are placeholders.
 To run the sample, you must fill in your own settings in `amplifyconfiguration.json` and replace the `FIXME` markers in code.

+- **Enterprise license file is not included** VisionPro enterprise liceense file is not included.
+So you must use your own license file.

 ## CodeSign
 * if you need signing to WebRTC.framework
 ```